debjyotiC/AD5933-MEMS-Cancer-Sensor/README.md

 ## Getting Started

-To get started copy the ann_ad5933_serial_support.py, sensor_data_cancer_test.csv and sensor_data_cancer_train.csv files to a desired folder.
+To get started copy the `ann_ad5933_serial_support.py`, `sensor_data_cancer_test.csv` and `sensor_data_cancer_train.csv` files to a desired folder.
 The Arduino must be kept conneted to the h/w UART of the Raspberry Pi zero W via a TTL level shifter (as the Pi and Arduino uses different TTl levels).

 ### Prerequisites

 The support modules required to run the code are :

-      1. NumPy -->
+      1. NumPy --> For numerial calculations
-      2. SciPy -->
+      2. SciPy --> For scientific calculations
       3. Pandas --> To prase the CSV files
       4. Sklearn --> To implement the neural network

 ### Installing

-To install all the above dependencies have the latest version of "pip => 1.5.4" installed. (check: $pip -V).
+To install all the above dependencies have the latest version of "pip => 1.5.4" installed. (check: $pip -V):

       1. To install NumPy --> sudo pip install numpy
       2. To install SciPy --> sudo pip install scipy
       3. To install Pandas --> sudo pip install pandas
       4. To install Sklearn --> sudo pip install sklearn

 ## Running the tests